BrainsChange/Digital-Signal-Processing-Courseware/README.md

 **Lesson 5** This lesson focuses on using sine and cosine to compute the magnitude and phase of activity at different frequencies: time and spatial data.
 Students also see that magnitude and phase information can be obtained more easily using complex exponentials.

-**Lesson 6** The Fourier transform is finally introduced and some of the limitations (and ways to overcomesome of these limitations) of time-frequency transforms examined.
+**Lesson 6** The Fourier transform is finally introduced and some of the limitations (and ways to overcome some of these limitations) of time-frequency transforms examined.
 Students are also introduced to the idea of filtering using forward and inverse Fourier transforms.

 ## Courseware - How to use